mcecode/standards/documentation/writing-style.md

 - Spell out numbers lower than 10 (e.g., There are three major JavaScript frameworks).
 - Use digits for numbers 10 or higher (e.g., The 10 string manipulation libraries).
-- Use commas as the thousands separator (i.e., when writing five thousand, write 5,000, not 5000, 5 000, or 5.000).
+- Use commas as the thousands separator (e.g., 5,000, not 5000, 5 000, or 5.000).
-- Use periods for decimals (i.e., when writing an approximation for pi, write 3.14159, not 3,14159).
+- Use periods for decimals (e.g., 3.14159, not 3,14159).
-- Always use digits when referring to versions (i.e., write npm version 7 or version 7 of npm, not npm version seven or the seventh version of npm).
+- Always use digits when referring to versions (e.g., npm version 7 or version 7 of npm, not npm version seven or the seventh version of npm).

 ## Phrasing